 How it Works – MAP receives applications from individual students, residents, physicians, and advanced practice clinicians in need of training.
 We learn about the individual, their professional goals, training needs, and desired training location.
-Once accepted, MAP pairs trainees with a reproductive health provider within MAP’s network of training sites throughout the Midwest.
-Training can range from one-day observations to month-long, hands-on rotations.
+Once accepted, MAP pairs trainees with a reproductive health provider within MAP’s network of training sites throughout the region.
+Training rotation length can range from one-day observations to month-long, hands-on rotations, depending on the professional goals of each learner.
 MAP coordinates the scheduling, licensing, and most of the administrative requirements of each rotation.
 Trainees must provide proof of active medical malpractice coverage for hands-on training, and most carry medical malpractice coverage from their institution of origin.

 An Important Caveat – Please note that MAP can only offer training that falls within the trainee’s healthcare profession’s scope of practice in the state where they train.
 Prior to applying, MAP encourages applicants to refer to the professional scope of practice act in the state where you intend to train and/or practice to learn which procedures you have the authority to practice.
 Please refer to the application guide for more information.